Dennis the Menace in Mayday for Mother

-Dennis the Menace in Mayday for Mother is a 1981 animated TV movie.
-It was produced by DePatie–Freleng Enterprises.
-It is based on Hank Ketcham's 1951 comic strip.
+Dennis the Menace in Mayday for Mother is a 1981 animated television special based on Hank Ketcham's 1951 comic strip of the same name.
+Produced by DePatie–Freleng Enterprises, the special first aired May 8, 1981 on NBC.
 This was the first time Dennis the Menace was animated.
 The storyline was written by Ketcham.

+Plot

 In the special, it's Mother's Day and Dennis has not decided what to give his mother for a gift.